annecollard/getdataproject/README.md

 0) - It is assumed that the data set is in the current directory, with its original subfolders "test" and "train".
-   - The useful packages "dplyr" and "plyr" are loaded.
+   - The useful packages "dplyr" and "plyr" will be needed.

 1) _Step 1 of the project : This part merges the training and the test sets to create one data set._